-In this project we develop OpinionCloud, a new opinion summarization technology for Web comments in general and YouTube and Flickr in particular.
-Popular Web items often get up to thousands of comments and in order to get an idea about the crowd's overall opinion one has to read all of them, which is of course impractical.
-Our summarization approach helps to retrieve this important piece of information by generating an opinion word cloud for a given set of comments.
-We operationalize the technology in a browser add-on for Firefox which summarizes the comments on a YouTube video when the user starts watching it.
+With OpinionCloud we present a new opinion summarization technology for web comments in general and for YouTube and Flickr in particular.
+Popular web items receive up to thousands of comments; to get an idea about the crowd's overall opinion one has to read many of them, which often is impossible.
+The OpinionCloud summarization approach helps to retrieve this impression by generating an opinion word cloud for a given set of comments.

 Students: Steffen Becker